tru-ID/tru-sdk-react-native/README.md

 - Compile Android SDK: TruSDK requires you to compile against API 30  (Android 11) or later.

-- Minimum deployment traget for iOS is iOS 12
+- Minimum deployment target for iOS is iOS 12

 ## Usage